 A healthy food, shrimp is low in calories and high in levels of omega-3, calcium, iodine, and protein.
 Shrimp is also known to be considered good for the circulatory system.

 - Seafood Gumbo: A stew or soup that probably originated in southern Louisiana during the 18th century.
 Seafood gumbo typically consists of a strongly flavored stock, shrimp and crab meat (sometimes oysters), a thickener, and seasoning vegetables.
 Gumbo is often categorized by the type of thickener used: okra, the Choctaw spice, file powder (dried and ground sassafras leaves), or roux, the French base made of flour and fat.

-- Shrimp Cocktail: The Golden Gate was the first to serve this .50 cent shrimp cocktail in 1959.
+- Shrimp Cocktail: The Golden Gate served shrimp cocktail before any other restaurant.
+Their menu listed shrimp cocktail for .50 cents in 1959.
 It is now a Las Vegas cliché.
 Called the “Original Shrimp Cocktail” on the menu, it is a favorite among tourists as well as the locals.
 The original Shrimp Cocktail consists of a regular-sized sundae glass filled with small salad shrimp and topped with a dollop of cocktail sauce.

 - Shrimp DeJonghe: A specialty of Chicago, it is a casserole of whole, peeled shrimp blanketed in soft, garlic, sherry-laced bread crumbs.
 It is served as an appetizer or a main course.
 It originated in the late 19th or early 20th century at the DeJonghe’s Hotel and Restaurant.

 - Shrimp Scampi: This dish has its own day on April 29 and is cooked in butter, garlic, lemon juice, and white wine.

 Shrimp and other shellfish are among the most common of food allergens.